|

 me consider several projects.
 If you just want to dip your toes into

 making purses, the first few projects use ready-made purses.
-Another

 chapter discusses fabric choices in depth and illustrates basic